 Before you go to the hospital.

+An important way to protect yourself from hospital infections happens before you leave your house!
 You can, and should, evaluate hospitals in your area to determine how well they control infections and other safety hazards.
 Your hospital might not do as good a job as you would expect.

-Interestingly, Consumer Reports found that hospitals with strong infection-reduction programs take the following steps:
+Interestingly, Consumer Reports found that hospitals with strong infection-reduction programs take the following steps

 - Use antibiotics wisely by making sure patients get the right drug, at the right time, and at the right dose.